Korea Social Science Data Archive

 In 2017, KOSSDA planned and implemented various projects under the objective of ‘building a data sharing ecosystem for data-based social innovation.’
 KOSSDA collected high-quality data from major data-producing institutions and researchers, and made efforts for the dissemination of its holdings by organizing Data Fairs and research paper competition.
 In particular, KOSSDA made agreements with over a hundred partner institutions with the opening of its new website.
 Moreover, the lectures on research

 methodology for improving data analysis capability of researchers were successfully implemented.
 KOSSDA also conducted research projects related to database construction and social indicators including the building of a social sciences database for the Korean Research Memory project of the National Research Foundation of Korea (NRF), and completed the publication of the Statistics Korea annual report Korean Social Trends 2017.
 As part of its efforts to build an Asian data-sharing network, KOSSDA participates in an association of Asian data archives and conducts survey research project on social well-being in collaboration with seven Asian countries.

 Major Research Outcomes

-KOSSDA participated in an international conference hosted by the Center for Social Well-being Studies of Senshu University and strengthened cooperation for the development of a network for comparative research on social well-being.
-It also organized an international conference with representative archives of three other countries—SSJDA of the Univ. of Tokyo (Japan), CNSDA of Renmin Univ.
-(China), and SRDA of Academia Sinica (Taiwan)—to discuss the creation of an association of Asian data archives.
-As a result of this meeting, the four archives agreed on the foundation of NASSDA and set the directions for its activities.
+KOSSDA participated in an international conference hosted by the Center for Social Well-being Studies of Senshu Univ. and strengthened its network for comparative research on social well-being.
+It also participated in an international conference with representative archives of three other countries—CNSDA of China, SSJDA of Japan, and SRDA of Taiwan—to discuss the creation of an association of Asian data archives and reached a consensus on the need for continuous educational cooperation.

 Jaeyeol Yee (Dept. of Sociology)